rychardbarros/CRUD-Django/README.md

 # Description

 This is a Django project that implements CRUD (Create, Read, Update and Delete) operations for an entity called "Person".
-CRUD is an acronym that stands for the four basic operations that can be performed in any database management system or application that involves data persistence.
+CRUD is a common approach to data management operations in information systems and web applications.
+In this project, CRUD is used to allow users to create, read, update and delete person records in the system.

+The project makes use of the Bootstrap front-end framework, which offers a set of ready-to-use components and styles, making the user interface modern and responsive.
+In addition, the database used is SQLite, a lightweight and easy to configure database, which is suitable for smaller applications and rapid development projects.

+Through the available pages and forms, users can intuitively interact with the system and manage people's data efficiently.
 What is CRUD?

 CRUD is an abbreviation for the following operations: